CNES/cars/docs/source/index.rst

 CARS, a satellite multi view stereo pipeline
 ============================================

-**CARS** is a dedicated and open source 3D tool to produce **Digital Surface Models** from satellite imaging by photogrammetry.
+:term:`CARS` is a dedicated and open source 3D tool to produce **Digital Surface Models** from satellite imaging by photogrammetry.
-This Multiview stereo pipeline is intended for massive :term:`DSM` production with a robust and performant design.

 .. |img1| image:: images/animation_sat.gif
    :width: 100%